citycoins/governance/ccips/ccip-000/ccip-000-citycoins-improvement-proposal-process.md

 CCIPs are the canonical medium by which new features are proposed and described, and by which input from the CityCoins ecosystem participants is collected.
 The CCIP Ratification Process is also described in this document, and provides the means by which CCIPs may be proposed, vetted, edited, accepted, rejected, implemented, and finally incorporated into the CityCoins Protocol's design, governance, and operational procedures.

-The set of CCIPs that have been ratified shall sufficiently describe the design, governance, and operationalization of the CityCoins Protocol, as well as the means by which future changes to its official design, implementation, operation, and governance may be incorporated.
+The set of CCIPs that have been ratified shall sufficiently describe the design, governance, and operation of the CityCoins Protocol, as well as the means by which future changes to its official design, implementation, operation, and governance may be incorporated.

 The goals of this process are to ensure that anyone may submit a CCIP in good faith, that each CCIP will receive fair and speedy good-faith consideration by other people with the relevant expertise, and that any discussions and decision-making on each CCIP's ratification shall happen in public.
 To achieve these ends, this document proposes a standard way of presenting a CityCoins Improvement Proposal (CCIP), and a standard way of ratifying one.